swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 Note the presence of `destination.json` files in each `<destination artifact>` subdirectory.
-These files should contain a JSON dictionary with an evolved version of the schema of [existing `destination.json` files that SwiftPM already supports](https://github.com/apple/swift-package-manager/pull/1098) and `destination.json` files presented in the pitch version of this proposal, hence `"schemaVersion": "3.0"`:
+These files should contain a JSON dictionary with an evolved version of the schema of [existing `destination.json` files that SwiftPM already supports](https://github.com/apple/swift-package-manager/pull/1098) and `destination.json` files presented in the pitch version of this proposal, hence `"schemaVersion": "3.0"`.
+We'll keep parsing `"version": 1` and `"version": 2` for backward compatibility, but for consistency with `info.json` this field is renamed to `"schemaVersion"`.
+Here's an informally defined schema for these files:

 ```json5
 {